MagCha/Ollama-chat-interface/README.md

 The React app runs on [http://localhost:3000](http://localhost:3000) and the Flask backend on [http://localhost:5000](http://localhost:5000).

 ## License
-The `LICENSE` file should be placed at the project root (not just in the backend folder) to cover the entire project.
+This project is licensed under the MIT License.
+See the `LICENSE` file at the project root for details.

 ## Notes
 - All chat and theme data is stored in the browser (no server-side persistence).